Manually remove lingering objects on outdated replication partners

 Note

-Object <GUID=<GUID>> : <GUID=<GUID>> could not be removed.
+Object <GUID=GUID> : <GUID=GUID> could not be removed.
 Error number is: -2147016672.
 Error description is: .

 Example

-In the following example, the lingering object to be removed is located in the corp.company.local domain.
-However, the <GUID=<GUID>> entry in the Objects-list.txt file is associated with a DC that resides in the company.local domain.
-This DC does not have a read/write naming context for the corp.company.local domain.
+In the following example, the lingering object that causes the error message to be removed is located in the corp.company.local domain.
+However, the <GUID=<GUID>> from the objects-list.txt file is associated with a domain controller in the company.local domain that doesn't have a writeable partition for corp.company.local.

-ldap_search_s(ld, "DC=company,DC=local", 2, "(cn=User*)", attrList, 0, &msg) Result <0>: (null)
+ldap_search_s(ld, "DC=company,DC=local", 2, "(cn=User*)", attrList, 0, &msg)

 Matched DNs: